mboughaba/vim-lessmess/README.md

 2. Using [Vundle](https://github.com/VundleVim/Vundle.vim)

-First, declare the plugin in you `.vimrc`
+First, declare the plugin in your `.vimrc`
 ```vim
 Plugin 'mboughaba/vim-lessmess'
 ```